-Additionally, Teachers Pay Teachers serves as a creative outlet for educators who like creating and sharing their unique curriculum content.
+Teachers Pay Teachers serves as a creative outlet for educators who like creating and sharing their unique curriculum content.

 Have resources already made that you use in your own classroom?

-Just spruce them up a bit for marketing purposes and sell those bad boys!
+Simply spruce them up a bit for marketing purposes and sell those bad boys!

-What a great incentive.
+What a great way to earn extra income.

-Attend Some Local Meetups.
+Attend Local Meetups.

-Then join a Meetup group!
+If so, join a Meetup group.

-Simply go to the website, register (it’s FREE!), choose your interests, and then sign up for a few groups to attend.
+Go to the website, register (it’s FREE!), choose your interests, and then sign up for a few groups to attend.